 Revenue on permanent placements is recognized when services provided are substantially completed.
+Amounts collected in advance of the services being substantially complete are recorded as deferred revenue in other current liabilities on the consolidated balance sheets.
 The Company does not, in the ordinary course of business, give refunds.
 If a candidate leaves a permanent placement within a relatively short period of time, it is customary for the Company to provide a replacement at no additional cost.
 Allowances are established as considered necessary to estimate significant losses due to placed candidates not remaining employed for the Company's guarantee period.
-During 2010, 2009, and 2008, such losses, if any, were nominal.
+During 2011, 2010, and 2009, such losses, if any, were nominal.

-Revenue from the Company's education and training services is recognized as the instructor-led seminars are performed and the related learning materials are delivered.
+Revenue from the Company's education and training services is recognized as the independent contractor-led seminars are performed.
+Amounts collected in advance of the seminars are recorded as deferred revenue in other current liabilities on the consolidated balance sheet.